10 Actors Whose Shows Were Cancelled (But They Landed on Their Feet)

 Some actors disappear after cancellation.
 These ten did the opposite — their cancelled show was just a stepping stone to something bigger.

 - Mamoudou Athie (Archive 81) — After Netflix cancelled Archive 81 after one season, Athie didn't miss a beat.
-He landed a major role in The Burial alongside Jamie Foxx and Tommy Lee Jones, and has appeared in Elemental (Pixar) and The Menu.
-A cancelled Netflix show turned out to be just the beginning.
+He landed a major role in The Burial alongside Jamie Foxx and Tommy Lee Jones, voiced a character in Pixar's Elemental, and appeared in the acclaimed horror film The Menu.
+According to ScreenRant, Athie's performance in Archive 81 was widely praised by critics, and the cancellation did nothing to slow his trajectory toward becoming one of Hollywood's most in-demand character actors.

 - Keegan-Michael Key (Friends from College) — Key was already a star from Key & Peele when Friends from College premiered.
 After its cancellation, he continued to build an impressive resume: voice roles in The Lion King, Toy Story 4, and Super Mario Bros.
 Movie, plus a starring role in the Emmy-winning series Schmigadoon! and Reunited Apart.

 - Cobie Smulders (Friends from College) — Smulders returned to the Marvel Cinematic Universe as Maria Hill in multiple projects, starred in Stumptown (ABC's cancelled-too-soon crime drama), and voiced roles in animated features.
-She also produced and starred in the Netflix series Unstable.
+She also produced and starred in the Netflix series Unstable alongside her father, extending her creative reach beyond acting.

 - Brit Marling (The OA) — After Netflix cancelled The OA, Marling continued her collaboration with Zal Batmanglij.
-She co-created, co-wrote, executive produced, and starred in A Murder at the End of the World (FX on Hulu, 2023), a critically acclaimed murder mystery that proved her creative voice was far from silenced.
+She co-created, co-wrote, executive produced, and starred in A Murder at the End of the World (FX on Hulu, 2023), a critically acclaimed murder mystery.
+According to The Hollywood Reporter, the series debuted to strong reviews and proved that Marling's creative voice was far from silenced by Netflix's cancellation.
+She also signed a new overall deal with FX Productions, expanding her reach beyond the streaming platform that cancelled her signature show.

 - Adam Brody (Startup) — Brody went from the cult hit The O.C. to Startup to Nobody Wants This (Netflix, 2024), a romantic comedy that became one of the streamer's most-watched original series.
 He also appeared in Promising Young Woman and Shazam!